-Upon arrival at Rosemary's Barn all volunteers should write their arrival time on the sign-in sheet in the kitchen, and put on their nametag.
-Cell phones and other personal belongings should be left in the kitchen/reception area or locked in the volunteer's car.
+Upon arrival at the FENCE equestrian center all volunteers should check in at the Farrier Shed to write their arrival time on the sign-in sheet, and put on their nametag.
+Cell phones and other personal belongings should be locked in the volunteer's car.
+If lessons are conducted at the Nature side of FENCE, then check in is at Rosemary's barn.

-Volunteers serving as horse leaders should then proceed to the tack room or aisle way, determine which horse will be used for their assigned rider, ensure that tack is in place in the aisle, and bring the horse from stall to crossties, if necessary, at the appropriate time.
+Volunteers serving as horse leaders should then proceed to the Chinquapin Arena, determine which horse will be used for their assigned rider, and ensure that the appropriate tack and grooming supplies are pulled from the tack trailer.
 Volunteers should visually check over the horse and make the Instructor aware of any cuts, abrasions or problems.